Jüri Reinvere

-Jüri Reinvere (born December 2, 1971 in Tallinn) is an Estonian composer, poet and essayist who has been living in Germany since 2005.
-His compositions often consist of original poetry set to music and are based on cosmopolitan life experience.
-His art combines diversity of style with psychological observation.
+Jüri Reinvere (born December 2, 1971, in Tallinn) is an Estonian composer, poet and essayist who has been living in Germany since 2005.

+Jüri Reinvere's polystylistic art does not follow any dogmas of material nor technique.
+It is often devoted to existential themes of history, nature, politics and the poetics of human perception.
+His poetry and music theatre works are based on precise psychological observation and are often accompanied by subtle theological allusions.
+His essays in Postimees and in Frankfurter Allgemeine Zeitung take part in debates on current cultural and political affairs and have been awarded with prizes for journalism in Estonia.
+His music has received international attention through conductors such as Andris Nelsons, Paavo Järvi, Franz Welser-Möst, Pablo Heras-Casado, Juraj Valcuha or Pietari Inkinen and through orchestras such as the Berlin Philharmonic, the Cleveland Orchestra, the Leipzig Gewandhaus Orchestra and the Bavarian Radio Symphony Orchestra.

 Life

-Jüri Reinvere grew up in Tallinn.
+Jüri Reinvere grew up in Tallinn during the Soviet occupation.
 He attended the Tallinn Music High School from 1979 to 1990.
 His first composition teacher was Lepo Sumera.
 The pianistic training he received in Tallinn took him as far as the concert exam, which enabled him to subsequently work as a pianist and organist.
 Life in Soviet Estonia at this time was characterized by strong pressure towards Russification.
 Reinvere’s open interest in Russian culture, however, familiar to him from an early age, remained unaffected.

 From 1990 to 1992 Reinvere studied composition at the Fryderyk-Chopin-Music-Academy in Warsaw.
 From 1992 to 2005 he lived in Finland.
 From 1994 onwards, he studied composition with Veli-Matti Puumala and Tapio Nevanlinna at the Sibelius Academy in Helsinki, earning a master's degree in 2004.
-In addition, he worked as an organist at the Church of the Cross in Lahti and as a radio essayist for Finnish and Estonian radio stations, wrote occasional scripts for documentary films and was also employed as a TV producer.
+In addition, he worked as an organist and as a radio essayist for Finnish and Estonian radio stations, wrote occasional scripts for documentary films and was also employed as a TV producer.

 In 1993 he met the Estonian-Swedish pianist and writer Käbi Laretei, who Reinvere himself calls his most important mentor.
 For a decade and a half, he remained in close contact with her and her former husband, the Swedish film and theatre director Ingmar Bergman.
 Bergman introduced Reinvere to the tradition of Ibsen’s and Strindberg’s Northern-European drama and to the psychological characterization of dramatic figures.
 Reinvere’s first prose works were soon followed by poetry written in English.
-This paved the way for writing his own libretti for his operas Puhdistus (Purge) in Finnish and Peer Gynt in German.
+This paved the way for writing his own libretti for his operas Puhdistus (Purge) in Finnish and "Peer Gynt" and "Minona" in German.

 In 2000 he won the International Rostrum of Composers, the composition award of the UNESCO’s International Music Council; the same body honored him again in 2006.
 From 2000 to 2001 he held a fellowship at the Berlin Academy of Arts.
 In 2005 Reinvere moved to Berlin, Germany, and since 2017 he has been living in Frankfurt am Main.
 Reinvere is a Finnish citizen.